mira-kine/mira-kine/README.md

   - Tools: GitHub, VSCode, Heroku, Netlify, Postman, Miro, Photoshop, Procreate, Canva, Beekeeper
   - In Progress: Typescript, Storybook

  🌸  I love creating and learning new things - my personal projects employ a calm, user-friendly interface, and my aesthetics are influenced by my Japanese-Korean roots.

-Hope you enjoy!
+ 🌸  I am especially passionate about the intersectionality of tech and mental health to continue globalizing and equalizing access to mental health care  🌱
+ 🌸  I express myself through poetry and illustrations and I'm always on the look out for random deep sea facts 🌊 Hope you enjoy!